adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 it's easy to flood an electorate with misinformation or propaganda in the strategic window right before an election deadline

-this means that instead of options that have legitimate deep support in general winning, it's easy to game the system and make strategy the main decider of what happens
+this means that instead of options with legitimate deep support in general winning, it's easy to game the system and make strategy the main decider of what happens

 ---
 layout: chapter-title